Friday, February 27, 2026

 "Large icicles and ice buildup on residential home roof edges show ice dam warning signs in winter."

-What Are Ice Dams and How Do They Form?
+What Are Ice Dams, and How Do They Form?

 An ice dam is a ridge of ice that forms at the edge of your roof and stops melted snow from draining correctly.
 It may look like a simple pile of ice, but the process that makes ice dams and the damage they do is much more complicated and harmful than most homeowners know.